Antonio-Avila/Heart-Disease/README.md

 There were very small to no differences between the people with heart disease and the people without for the 4 features.
 Age of the patients was a noteworthy feature.
 I expected the people with heart disease to skew towards the older population but that was not the case.
 The groups' ages had similar averages but their distributions were slightly different.
 There was less variability in the people with heart disease; upon further investigation, I found that this was a result of older males developing heart disease which made sense since the majority of people with heart disease were males.
-Thought statistical tests and the models determined that age was insignificant, I opted to keep it in since it in reality, age should play a factor in developing heart disease.
+Though statistical tests and the models determined that age was insignificant, I opted to keep it in since it in reality, age should play a factor in developing heart disease.